smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 layout: post
 title:  "PowerShell Object Serialization Woes"
 date:   2014-09-22 23:11:07
-tags: troubleshooting, powershell, logstash
+tags: troubleshooting, powershell, logstash, elasticsearch
 ---

-Recently we found a fun<sup id="reverse-note-1"><a href="#note-1">1</a></sup>
+Recently, we found a fun<sup id="reverse-note-1"><a href="#note-1">1</a></sup>
 intermittent defect that was very hard to pin down and reproduce.
-This is our story about what happened and how resolved it.
+This is our story about what happened, how we resolved it and what we learnt.

-We have some PowerShell scripts that write messages to [LogStash][logstash] that started to have messages that would not show up.
+We have some PowerShell scripts that write messages to [LogStash][elk] that started to have messages that would not show up in [ElasticSearch][elk].
 What messages that would go through seemed to change day to day.
-Many different systems use the same LogStash and most of our messages were written in a similar way.
+Many different systems use the same LogStash and all our messages were written in a similar way, JSON over TCP.
 We did notice that some of the messages that were getting through looked completed different than the others.

-A good message would look like this:
+A good message body would look like this:

 {% highlight json %}
 {